Guide, Updated 15 May 2026

 Specific conditions and what tends to work

-Dyslexia and reading-related conditions: theory extra time plus voiceover.
-The combined accommodation typically lifts theory pass rate by 8 to 12 percentage points.
-Autism and ADHD: practical simplified language, advance notice on turns, route consideration.
+Dyslexia and reading-related conditions: theory extra time plus voiceover, which removes the reading barrier on the theory test.
+Autism and ADHD: simplified or repeated instructions and advance notice on turns for the practical.
 Hearing impairment: BSL interpreter or written instruction sheet for the practical.
-Visual impairment: voiceover on theory, sometimes reverse-bay-park adjustment on practical.
-Mobility issues: adapted vehicle plus modified route.
-Mental health conditions (anxiety, PTSD): typically not a formal DVSA accommodation, but examiner briefing and a 10-minute pre-test calm period can be arranged on request.
+Visual impairment: voiceover on theory.
+Mobility issues: you can take the test in a suitably adapted vehicle.
+Mental health conditions (anxiety, PTSD): not a formal DVSA accommodation as such, but you can ask for an examiner briefing and a short pre-test calm period.
+Gov.uk sets out what is available and how to request it.

 Combined conditions are common.
 A candidate with both dyslexia and anxiety might need theory extra time plus practical simplified language.
 The DVSA can combine accommodations without limit as long as the substantial adjustments framework allows.
 The driving test anxiety tips guide covers anxiety-specific approaches.